 The first two rooms retain a chronological approach, covering topics such as the American War of Independence, the Battle of Ferozeshah (1845), the Crimean War, the Wars in China, the Battle of Maiwand (Afghanistan 1880), the Battle of Tofrek (Sudan 1885), the Boer War, the First World War, the Second World War, the formation of The Duke of Edinburgh’s Royal Regiment and its involvement in the ‘Cold War’ and Northern Ireland, the formation of The Royal Gloucestershire, Berkshire and Wiltshire Regiment, and latterly the Rifles.
 The third room covers general topics such as music, food, health and travel, while room 4 displays honours and awards in the form of medals and silver.

 In 1999, a recently appointed Curator decided that the Museum could profitably make use of a website, both to advertise itself and to provide extra services for people interested in the history of the Regiments.
 Over the next few years, the website was expanded to include the War Diaries (painstakingly transcribed by a group of volunteers), part of the Collection (originally about 6000 objects) which all had to be digitally photographed or scanned, the Regimental timelines, the Militia Directory, a Guest Book and an on-line shop.
 Money to pay for much of this work came from a combination of the Museum’s Society of Friends, Wiltshire Country Council and the 'Window on Wiltshire Heritage' Project.
 Early in 2007 another major upgrade of the website was agreed which included almost trebling the number of images on-line and the opportunity for people to order copies of these electronically.
-Ten years after its original conception the website underwent a total overhaul to produce the format you see today.
-The average number of visitors each month over the last year has been more than 10,000.
+In 2019 a new website was launched to be more device friendly.